vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

 Functions like the one above don't need to be loaded every time vimrc is sourced.
 Once defined, they can just sit there, ready for invocation when appropriate.
-In fact, for the function above, Vim throws an error if we attempt to reload our `~/.vimrc`, because it doesn't like the re-definition.
+In fact, for the function above, Vim throws an error if we attempt to reload our vimrc, because it doesn't like the re-definition.
 We could fix that by declaring the function with `function!`, but there's another way: instead of putting the function definition in `~/.vimrc`, drop it into `~/.vim/plugin` with a `.vim` extension, for example as `~/.vim/plugin/strip_trailing_whitespace.vim`.